The oldest public wildflower garden in the United States

 Leaves are egg shaped or broadly lance-shaped with one main rib, opposite and entire.
 The base is rounded, tight to the stem, no stalk.

 Flowers: The brilliant flowers, each no more than an inch wide, sessile, have a green 10-veined tubular calyx that is covered with hair and ends in 5 short sharply pointed triangular lobes.
-The 5 flower petals in the shape of a Maltese Cross spread widely and are widest toward the tip where they are very deeply cleft into two lobes, each lobe with a slightly ragged tip.
+The 5 petals of the corolla are in the shape of a Maltese Cross spread widely and are widest toward the tip where they are very deeply cleft into two lobes, each lobe with a slightly ragged tip.
 The petal bases are clawed (abruptly narrowed).
 While usually scarlet in color, they can also be white to pink.
 There are 5 stamens and 5 styles, stamens with red filaments with yellow anthers.

-Seeds: Fertile flowers form an ovoid capsule that has the 5 teeth of the calyx at its opening and contains reddish-brown seeds.
+Seeds: Fertile flowers form an ovoid capsule that has the 5 teeth of the calyx at its opening and contains reddish-brown kidney-shaped seeds.
 When the capsule opens at the top seeds are dispersed by action of the wind.

 Habitat: As an introduced plant it will usually be found in the wild along roadsides, in waste places, open woodlands and disturbed areas.
 It therefore tolerates drier soils of various types.
 As a garden plant, it makes a brilliant display in full sun.